 In other words: “Only the world series in baseball can match championship basketball for color, action and sheer human interest.”

-Thanks to the New York Rens, winners of the inaugural World Pro Basketball Tournament on this date in 1939, who helped make that level of excitement possible today.
+Thanks to the New York Rens, winners of the inaugural World Championship of Professional Basketball on this date in 1939, who helped make that level of excitement possible today.